epsilon-5/file-modification-checker/README.md

 This is a console application under Linux and PHP >= 5.4

 1. **Edit the string "$project_url"**<br>
-   Here enter the absolute or relative path to the files whose date you want to compare.<br>
+   Enter here the absolute or relative path to the files whose date you want to compare.<br>
    (Example: public $project_url = "/var/www/vhosts/you-site.com/www";)